Case StudyHOW ALDES CANADA REDUCED THE COST OF ITS NEW WORKSTATION BY 65%

 J-shape conveyor – An original concept by Jonathan Bousquet.

 This conveyor was designed and built from A to Z by Jonathan Bousquet, Waterax’s production engineer.
 The primary objective was to reduce the risk of employees getting hurt, as each pump weighed 35 lb at this step of the production process.
-To get a 90-degree curve on the conveyor’s route, several notches were required on the conveyor tracks (every 2 wheels, to be precise).
+To get a 90-degree curve on the conveyor’s route, several notches were required on the conveyor tracks (every two wheels, to be precise).

 Also, to create a slight slope on the conveyor – so the pumps could move unaided – Jonathan got on the floor and stacked up cardboard panels until the right angle was obtained.
 Now that’s a great example of the “trial-and-error” process!